kmoussat/contextio-flask-example/README.md

 Excited about using the Context.io apis for your next app?
 Thrilled about the explicit and readable nature of Python code?
 Overflowing with enthusiasm about Flask?
 Look no further!

 Here at Context.IO we love experimenting.
-As one of our "Hack" days we decided it would be cool to put together a simple application using our [Context.IO Python library](https://github.com/contextio/Python-ContextIO
+With all the hype around [Flask](http://flask.pocoo.org/) lately we thought it would be fun to put together a simple application using our [Context.IO Python library](https://github.com/contextio/Python-ContextIO
-) and Flask to demonstrate how easily you can get started!
+) to demonstrate how easily you can get started!

 In order to get up and running with this application follow these steps.